samlewislim/cgr/README.md

   --out pareto_results/qwen3-8b_pareto.csv
 ```

-Repeat the command above with the appropriate `--inputs`, `--model-name` and `--out` for which ever model you want (gpt-oss-20b, qwen3-8b, qwen3-32b).
+Repeat the command above with the appropriate `--inputs`, `--model-name` and `--out` for whichever model you want (gpt-oss-20b, qwen3-8b, qwen3-32b).

 Notes: